 This option may be used to obtain more information about how to use the aegis program.

 This option may be used to obtain a list of suitable subjects for this command.
-The list may be more general than expected.

-aegis -ReMove_file(1) aegis -ReMove_file(1)
+The list may be aegis -ReMove_file(1) aegis -ReMove_file(1)